When I first started my law firm, I asked the attorneys I knew how they dealt with clients who wanted to pay by credit card.

 Want more information on payment processing for law firms?
 Our guide, Everything you Need to Know About Legal Payment Processing Solutions has it all covered.

 Opening a merchant bank account to accept credit card payments from your legal clients is another way you can accept credit card payments.

 That said, a credit card processing service and legal payments provider like Clio Payments typically charges lower processing and transaction fees.

 For more tips on credit cards and online payments for lawyers, visit our payments resource hub.

 Tips for getting paid quickly

-- Improve your timekeeping and recordkeeping habits so you can accurately collect on time billed.
+- Improve your timekeeping and record-keeping habits so you can accurately collect billed time.

 - Bill consistently so clients know when they can expect to pay your law firm.